 Studying at a distance means you can work from anywhere, such as in your home or workplace in the UK or overseas.
-All your studies will be in English and it is a requirement that you practice in an educational context of monolingual or additional English (EAL/ESL/EFL).
-Reference would be made to contexts that are multilingual and multimodal.
+All your studies will be in English and it is a requirement that you practice in an educational context of monolingual, additional English (EAL/ESL/EFL) or other languages.
+Reference would be made to contexts that are bi/multilingual and multimodal.

 Specialist professional practice in dyslexia/specific learning difficulties

-All students follow the same programme and module requirements for study and assessment that develop knowledge and practice in specialist assessment and teaching for learners with literacy needs and difficulties.
+For students who follow the AMBDA, AMBDA FE/HE routes, some of the programme and module requirements will be different for study and assessment to develop knowledge and practice in specialist assessment and teaching for learners with literacy needs and difficulties.

-Does the Language, Literacies and Dyslexia PostGraduate Certificate award (3 modules) combined with QTS provide eligibility for BDA professional qualification to practice professionally to diagnostically assess and give specialist teaching / intervention with learners with literacy difficulties/dyslexia/specific learning difficulties?
+Does the Language, Literacies and Dyslexia PostGraduate Diploma award (6 modules) provide eligibility for BDA professional qualification to practice professionally to diagnostically assess and give specialist teaching / intervention with learners with literacy difficulties/dyslexia/specific learning difficulties?

 The SpLD Assessment Standards Committee for an Assessment Practising Certificate (SASC) website states that individuals eligible for a practising certificate: